How often should you plug aerate your lawn

 Compacted soil can create a barrier that prevents water from reaching the root zone.
 This can lead to shallow root growth and increased risk of drought stress.
 Aerating your lawn improves water penetration by creating channels for water to flow through the soil.
 This helps to ensure that water reaches the grass roots, promoting deeper root growth and better drought resistance.

-See also How best to aerate clay lawn
+See also How to aerate lawn if soil stone hard

 In conclusion, regular lawn aeration provides several key benefits for your turf.
 It improves oxygen circulation, enhances nutrient absorption, reduces thatch buildup, and enhances water penetration.
 By incorporating aeration into your lawn care routine, you can maintain a healthy and vibrant lawn that will thrive for years to come.